Abdollah Shahbazi: Background

 Shahbazi graduated from the department of Social Sciences at The University of Tehran and became active in areas of political and historical research during the 1980s.
-He founded The Political Studies and Research Institute in 1988, and for a decade was in charge of its research activities.
+In the early years after the Iranian Revolution, Shahbazi was a member of the Tudeh Party, but after his arrest in 1982 he began cooperating with the security institutions of the Islamic Republic of Iran.
+He later played a role in establishing the Institute for Political Studies and Research of the Ministry of Intelligence, and during the ministerial tenure of Ali Fallahian managed it for ten years.
+He has also been described as one of the collaborators of the team based at the newspaper Kayhan and as one of the founders of the Kayhan Research Center, managed by Hossein Shariatmadari and Hassan Shayanfar.
 In 1995, he reorganized the document center of Iran's "Bonyad" into a professional historical institute, The Institute for Iranian Contemporary Historical Studies.

 Shahbazi's father, Habibollah Khan Shahbazi, was the leader of the Sorkhi tribes of Kuhmarre Sorkhi region of Fars Province and led Iran's 1962-1963 tribal rebellion against the Pahlavi dynasty.
 He was executed together with other dignitaries of southern Iranian Tribes on October 5, 1964.

 Shahbazi claimed that Jewish financiers, in coordination with British intelligence, were instrumental in bringing Adolf Hitler to power in 1933.
 He also alleged that Zionist networks and Jews played a key role in secret British plans to install Reza Shah Pahlavi in 1921.